-Benefits to Growing Potatoes in Containers
+Benefits of Growing Potatoes in Containers

 3. Easy harvest: Harvesting the potatoes is easier than digging, and there is less chance of damaging the tubers with a digging fork or shovel.
-Instead of digging you just dump out the pot and there they are!
+Instead of digging, you just dump out the pot, and there they are!

 Types of Potatoes Ideal for Growing in Containers